mxs01/AnalysingStudentDevelopment/README.md

 - Exp 1 - Regression: Build the VAR model
 - Exp 2 - Analyses: Look into properties of the computed model
 - Exp 3 - Modifying data: What happens when there is sudden change in salray ecxpectations
-- Exp 4 - Visualisation: Visualise computed parameters of the model.
+- Exp 4 - Visualisation: Visualise computed parameters of the model

 ## The Paper